magentabusiness/IoT-Quickstart/docs/Application_Enablement/08_Send_Command_to_the_Device_via_Postman.md

-# How to send command to the Device.
+# How to send command to the Device via Postman.

 ## Make sure following things checked before proceed further.
 1. Check that you have a valid accessToken, Otherwise Login again and get the accessToken.
 [You can follow `Application Enablement --> Connect to the Rest API` for the accessToken.]